YuanyaoCheng/Image-and-Video-Dehazing_DIP-Project1/README.md

 ------------

-**This project is for digital and signal processing course. **The task is to find method to dehaze the original images in foler /IEI2019 and videos in folder /IEV2022.
+**This project is for digital and signal processing course.** The task is to find method to dehaze the original images in foler /IEI2019 and videos in folder /IEV2022.

 In this project, we used both traditional method and deep-learning based method.

-Traditional methods: Dark Channel Prior, Retinex, Homorphic Filtering **Deep learning method: **AODNet, Dehazeformer
+**Traditional methods:** Dark Channel Prior, Retinex, Homorphic Filtering **Deep learning method:** AODNet, Dehazeformer

-Thanks to Song Cheng, Zhang Huaijin, Zhou Xingyu, Cheng Yuanyao For any details, you can contact: [yuanyao_cheng[]std.uestc.edu.cn]
+Thanks to Song Cheng, Zhang Huaijin, Zhou Xingyu, Cheng Yuanyao For any details, you can contact: [yuanyao_cheng[at]std.uestc.edu.cn]

 ------------
 ## 1. Deep Learning Method